IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Preface

 During this workshop you will learn how to develop **serverless applications** composed of loosely coupled microservice-like functions.
-You'll explore **OpenWhisk's** latest CLI and UI and become an OpenWhisk star by implementing a weather bot using IBM's Weather Company Data service and Slack.
+You'll explore **OpenWhisk's** latest *CLI* (command line interface) and UI and become an OpenWhisk star by implementing a weather bot using IBM's Weather Company Data service and Slack.
 You will also investigate how to use the recently added API Gateway and web actions capabilities.
 Finally, you will find out how to package and deploy your entire serverless application together using the Serverless Framework.

 We wish you a lot of fun and success...